Jala3400/Logo_to_ASCII/docs/how-it-works.md

 It is the same as before but you subtract 0.5 (or other value of your liking).
 The point is that you need negative and positive values.

 If the brightness range is from 0 to 1, when you multiply you can only increase the score, so a brighter character will have a higher value than the darker ones.
-Even if it was a completely dark block it will have a score of 0 with every character.
+Even if it was a completely dark block it would have a score of 0 with every character.

 It is only when you have negative values that you can punish mismatches.